SkylineCommunications/dataminer-docs/CONTRIBUTING.md

 **Symptom**: An item shows up twice in the table of contents even though it was only entered once in the *toc.yml*.

-**Resolution**: Make sure there is no hyphen in front of the topicUID line.
+**Resolution**: Make sure there is no hyphen in front of the topicUid line.
 Only the name line should be preceded by a hyphen.

 ![TOC](~/images/TOC.png)